Correlation-Assisted Quantized Charge Pumping: Appendix D: Technical Details

+We note that an alternate procedure can be used to characterize the CDW phase transition when dealing with PBC systems.
+In this case, both the BI and TI have singly degenerate ground states, whereas both order-obstructed phases are doubly degenerate.
+As a result, the CDW transition can be identified by pinpointing the closing of the many-body energy gap.
+We have run coarse-grained simulations on PBC systems across the phase diagram, and have verified that this procedure indeed gives us qualitatively the same phase boundary.

-In our investigation of charge pumping, we simulated adiabatic evolution by running independent ground state simulations for each pair of parameters $(\Delta, \tau)$ along the cycle, and then smoothly connected this data in post-processing.
-The specific parameters used in the cycles in Figure ~\ref{fig:pumps} are given in Table ~\ref{tab:pumps}.
+In our investigation of charge pumping, we simulate adiabatic evolution by running independent ground state simulations for each pair of parameters $(\Delta, \tau)$ along the cycle, and then smoothly connecting this data in post-processing.
+The specific parameters used in the cycles in Fig.~4 in the main text are given in Table~\ref{tab:pumps}.
 Cycles (a)-(c) were parameterized via

 whereas cycle (d) was parameterized by